4 Sales Funnel Problems to Avoid Before Launch: The Evil 5%

 One of my all-time favorite cartoons is Dragon Ball Z.

 What I loved (and hated) about this anime is what I call the “Final Form” hook.

-You see, every supervillain in the show followed the same exact pattern.
+You see, every supervillain in the show followed the exact same pattern.

 They’d cause havoc all over the world until the hero took a stand.

 And then, cue the epic battle.
-There was armor tearing, muscle flexing, lots of over-the-top screaming, bruises and bloody noses and broken bones.
+There was armor tearing, muscle flexing, lots of over-the-top screaming, bruises and bloody noses, and broken bones.